mnelson4/printmyblog/readme.txt

 = 2.9.5 September 14, 2020 =
 * Fix a conflict with OceanWP theme from registering select2 JS unnecessarily
+* Prevent images in multi-column layout from spilling over into other columns

 = 2.9.4 September 12, 2020 =
 * Fixed images not appearing when selecting that they be "fullsize"